Resources for physicians

-The Mayo Pain Rehabilitation Center (PRC) runs three distinct programs based on a multidisciplinary cognitive-behavioral treatment model.
-The primary goal of PRC programs is to restore function and quality of life for people suffering from chronic pain.
-Patients whose chronic pain adversely impacts their mood, or causes them to experience a decline in life, personal, or work responsibilities, are ideal candidates for the programs.
+The primary goal of the PRC programs is to restore function and quality of life for people suffering from chronic pain.
+People whose chronic pain has negatively affected their mood or whose pain has caused them to experience a decline in life, personal or work responsibilities may be candidates for the programs.

-The programs emphasize discontinuation of pain medications, including simple and opioid analgesics to treat chronic benign pain.
+The programs emphasize discontinuation of pain medications.
 Other important goals include:

 - Return to regular daily activities